vygr/ChrysaLisp/docs/TAOS.md

 are needed are ever loaded.
 If you design your application so that it is built of hierarchically structured Control objects, then code will only ever be loaded if it is executed.
-If the path of execution does not pass the particular component then it will not be loaded and thus occupy no space.
+If the path of execution does not pass the particular component then it'll not be loaded and thus occupy no space.
 So, the amount of memory consumed is kept to an absolute minimum and is driven by the execution of the program.